bodrick/awesome/TOPICS.md

 *   [usememos/memos](https://github.com/usememos/memos) - A lightweight, self-hosted memo hub.
 Open Source and Free forever.
 *   [tteck/Proxmox](https://github.com/tteck/Proxmox) - Proxmox VE Helper Scripts
 *   [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated developer-oriented status page
 *   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful personal/home server OS for self-hosting with an app store.
-Install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
+Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
 *   [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best place to find icons for your dashboards.
 *   [sissbruecker/linkding](https://github.com/sissbruecker/linkding) - Self-hosted bookmark manager that is designed be to be minimal, fast, and easy to set up using Docker.
 *   [gravitl/netmaker](https://github.com/gravitl/netmaker) - Netmaker makes networks with WireGuard.
 Netmaker automates fast, secure, and distributed virtual networks.